-CSHB 2691 would allow people who wish to transfer their structured settlement payments to get a much better understanding of what they are agreeing to when they make such a transfer.
-Spelling out clearly the effective interest rates and the actual amounts of money they are giving up and receiving would help them make informed decisions.
-Even with this information, a judge or administrative body still would have to determine that it was in the best interest of the settlement recipient to make the transfer.
+CSSB 731 would allow people who wished to transfer their structured settlement payments to get a much better understanding of what they were agreeing to when they made such a transfer.
+Spelling out clearly the effective interest rates and the actual amounts of money they were giving up and receiving would help them make informed decisions.
+A judge or administrative body still would have to determine that it was in the best interest of the settlement recipient to make the transfer.